 As of the date of the UCB License Agreement, the asset acquired had no alternative future use nor had it reached a stage of technological feasibility.
 As the processes or activities that were acquired along with the license do not constitute a "business," the transaction has been accounted for as an asset acquisition.
 As a result, in 2016, the upfront payment of \$5.0 million was recorded as research and development expense in the consolidated statements of operations.
 In July 2020, the Company achieved certain development and regulatory milestones.
 As a result, in July 2020, the Company recorded \$2.0 million as research and development expense, which has been fully paid.
 In March 2021, the Company recorded \$2.0 million as research and development expense for the achievement of a certain development milestone.
-This amount was recorded in accounts payable as of March 31, 2021.
+This amount was fully paid in the six months ended June 30, 2021.